Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(RSS feeds can help to improve your site’s user experience.)
+(RSS (Really Simple Syndication) feeds can help to improve your website’s user experience.)

 Checklists & Forms

-Checklists and forms are a fantastic way to help increase visitor engagement, add value to your audience and set yourself apart from the competition.
-Checklists and forms can give them step-by-step instructions and resources to perform tasks.
-Checklists and forms are great business planning tools.
+Adding checklists and forms to your site is a fantastic way to increase visitor engagement, add value to your audience and provide something unique.
+Checklists and forms can provide visitors with useful step-by-step instructions and resources to complete necessary tasks.
+Checklists and forms can also be great business planning tools.

 - Disclosure Checklists